-Thai Iced Tea has a balanced flavor profile of sweetened black tea and complex spices with a creamy texture – made from scratch with no artificial food dyes!
+This Thai Iced Tea recipe has a balanced flavor profile of sweetened black tea and complex spices with a creamy texture.
+It's made from scratch with no artificial ingredients or food dyes!

-An authentic Thai Tea usually has Thai Tea Mix that’s brewed and sweetened, and combined with a splash of evaporated milk.
-Thai Tea Mix is a blend of black tea (usually Ceylon tea) and spices, such as star anise, cardamom, and tamarind.
+Authentic Thai tea is a blend of black tea, spices, evaporated milk, and sweetener.
+Thai Tea Mix is commonly used, which is a blend of black tea (usually Ceylon tea) and spices, such as star anise, cardamom, and tamarind.
 Sugar is the typical sweetener.

 Thai Tea Without Dye